joef12345/DUO-Log-Analyzer/README.md

 # Duo Log Analyzer
 The Duo Log Analyzer pulls sign-in event logs via the DUO API and scans all the IP addresses using the ipwhois.io API.
 The following security concerns are recognized:

-- anonymous
-- proxy
+- Anonymous IPs
-- VPN
+- Proxy Servers
-- tor
+- VPNs
-- hosting
+- Tor
+- Hosted servers such as AWS EC2
 - Logins outside the US

-# Aditional useful features include:
+# Additional useful features include:

-- Reporting on users who logon that is unenrolled.
+- Alerts when an unenrolled users signs in.
-- Reporting on users that are in bypass mode.
+- Alerts when a user signs in that is in bypass mode.
+- Ability to filter users via Regex and list.
+- Ability to filter IP addresses.

 # Notifications